bevyengine/bevy/docs/rfcs/0000-template.md

 [unresolved-questions]: #unresolved-questions

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?
-- What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
+- What parts of the design do you expect to resolve through the implementation of this feature before the feature PR is merged?
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

 # Future possibilities